FOOD, RESTAURANTS, & CHEFS

 Founding partner Robby Kukler leads Fifth Group Restaurants’ operations, marketing, and people and culture teams while focusing on vision-based company growth and concept-development opportunities.
 Over nearly three decades, Fifth Group Restaurants’ chefs, initiatives, and businesses—which include South City Kitchen, Ecco, Lure, and La Tavola—have been featured in the New York Times, Southern Living, Garden & Gun, and elsewhere.
 A native of Flint, Michigan, Kukler is a longtime member of and advocate for Atlanta Community Food Bank, as well as a frequent industry speaker and adviser.

 Education: Michigan State University

-Bucket list: I recently completed the Escape from Alcatraz open-water swim from the Rock to San Francisco.
-Next I’d love to participate in the Bosphorus Cross-Continental Swim in Istanbul—a four-mile open-water challenge that is the world’s only transcontinental swim, connecting the Asian and European continents.
+Bucket list: I’d love to participate in the Bosphorus Cross-Continental Swim in Istanbul—a four-mile open-water challenge that is the world’s only transcontinental swim, connecting the Asian and European continents.

 Atlanta native Michael Lennox owns and operates Ladybird Grove and Mess Hall, Golden Eagle, and Muchacho.
 Lennox opened Ladybird in 2014 along the Atlanta BeltLine Eastside Trail; in 2016 he added a 250-seat outdoor space called the Grove, which features a beer garden and retro camper bar.
 In 2017, in a former rail depot on the Eastside Trail, he opened the cocktail bar Golden Eagle and the coffee and taco shop Muchacho, which nods to 1970s Venice Beach.